-Tax relief is obtained at your marginal income tax rate on the value of pension contributions up to an annual allowance, plus any unused relief available from the three previous tax years.
-Exactly how much can be contributed also depends on an overall lifetime allowance limit, depending on the type of scheme involved.
+At present, you can benefit from tax relief at your marginal income tax rate on the value of pension contributions up to an annual allowance.
+You can also take advantage of any unused relief from the three previous tax years.

 - Qualifying Recognised Overseas Pension Schemes (QROPSs);